CarlosSanchez1999/Data-Analytics-Bootcamp-Repository-Carlos-Sanchez/README.md

 # Data-analytics-bootcamp
-Repoitory for the  bootcamp where I will be storing all of my projects.
+This is the repository where I will be storing all of my bootcamp assignments.
+In order to find the designated assigment please search for the challengue of the corresponding module.